kookster/OmniAuthDemo/Readme.md

 	<h3>External Providers</h3>
 	<p><%= link_to "login", "/auth/github" %> with github.</p>

+### That ought to do it - pretty much everything else we wrote carries over!

-I temporarily logged the auth_hash, to give a sense of what is in there:
+FYI - I temporarily logged the auth_hash, to give a sense of what is in there:

 	--- !map:OmniAuth::AuthHash
 	provider: github